rstudio/education.rstudio.com/content/blog/2020-02-10-builing-tidy-tools/index.markdown

 * **Implementation** describes the code inside your package.
-In the workshop we pick just a couple of topics to delve into, that we think are the most useful to know about:
+In the workshop we pick just a couple of topics to delve into, those we think are the most useful to know about:

     * Dependencies: how and when to rely on code in other packages
     * Using the tidyverse inside packages: the common problems that you